 Dodge Demon Interior

 Because it is intended to be a race car, Dodge Demon specs the interior as Spartan.
-Like mentioned above, if don’t opt for any of the upgrades your Demon will arrive with one seat.
+As mentioned above, if you don’t opt for any of the upgrades your Demon will arrive with one seat.
 It does have an infotainment screen with a basic audio system.
 The screen’s primary purpose is to configure the car’s various suspension and performance systems.
+A passenger seat and rear seats can be added for $1 each when ordered.
+Less is more, and we wish more cars could be ordered like this.

 Dodge Demon Standout Features